eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/quickstart.md

 by clicking the green button <kbd>Use this template</kbd>.
 You don't have to include all branches.
 For more information on Template Repositories take a look at this [GitHub Tutorial](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).

    {{% /tab %}}
-   {{% tab header="Digital.Auto" %}}
+   {{% tab header="digital.auto" %}}
-   To learn how to start prototyping with the playground of Digital.Auto and integrate it into Velocitas please take a look [here](/docs/tutorials/prototyping/digital_auto.md)
+   To learn how to start prototyping with the playground of digital.auto and integrate it into Velocitas please take a look [here](/docs/tutorials/prototyping/digital_auto.md)
    {{% /tab %}}
 {{< /tabpane >}}